testbhearsum/balrog/README.rst

 ======
 |CI| |Coverage|

-Balrog is the software that runs the server side component of the update system used by Firefox and other Mozilla products.
+Balrog ias the software that runs the server side component of the update system used by Firefox and other Mozilla products.

 Download
 --------